-Abstract: Fungal biosorbent prepared from Aspergillus niger for removal of fluoride was investigated for the various factors influencing defluoridation.
+Abstract: Fungal biosorbent prepared from Fusarium moniliforme for removal of fluoride was investigated for the various factors influencing defluoridation.
 Calcium and alkali treated biomass was effective in removal of fluoride.
-The extent of defluoridation was dependent on the initial pH of fluoride containing water and decreased with increasing pH.
-The capacity was found to be between 30% at pH 5.0 and 21% at pH 8.0.
-Fluoride removal decreased with increased bicarbonate concentration, but was independent of the presence of chloride and sulphate.
+The extent of defluoridation was dependent on the initial pH of fluoride-containing water and decreased with increasing pH.
+Fluoride removal capacity was found to be 24% at pH 5.0 and 11% at pH 8.0.
+The capacity of fluoride decreased with increased bicarbonate concentration, but was independent of the presence of chloride and sulphate.
 The kinetics of fluoride removal exhibited a rapid phase of binding for a period of 1.0 hour and a slower phase of binding during the subsequent period.
-The potential use of this fungal biosorbent for biodefluoridation is discussed in this communication.
-Keywords: Fluoride, Biomass, Biosorption, Aspergillus niger.
+The potential use of this biosorbent for biodefluoridation is being explored.
+Significance of the above results are discussed in the light of existing literature.

+Keywords: Fluoirde, Biomass, Biosorption, Fusarium moniliforme.